Seven Sevens 2017 will be held on 12th August 2017.

-3. This year we are going to use an electronic recording system in conjunction with the green numbered plastic tabs we have used in previous years to record each walkers progress.
+3. We will also be using the electronic recording system again in conjunction with the green numbered plastic tabs we have used in previous years to record each walkers progress.

 How to use plastic tabs and electronic timing gear.